-Only use a hook that will pass easily through the lifting ring without binding.
-A hook that is too large or off-center could break the lifting ring.
+Only use a hook that will pass easily through the lifting rings or eyes without binding.
+A hook that is too large or off-center could break the lifting rings or eyes.
 DO NOT use a sling to lift the boat.
 Damage to your boat can occur.